We feel that it is really important to have a Green Policy as it reminds us of our goals and help us to share our ideas with our guests.

 - Furnishings are handmade on the farm using recycled or farm produced materials, or bought locally wherever possible.

-- We provide separate bins for recycling and composting waste and give guests a clear idea of what materials can be recycled.
+- Separate bins are provided for recycling and composting waste and guests are given a clear idea of what materials can be recycled.

-- Food waste is collected in a separate, clearly labelled bin in the washing up area and is composted wherever possible.
+- Food waste is collected in a separate, clearly labelled bin in the camp kitchen and is composted wherever possible.

 - Guests are given the opportunity to offer unwanted food items to others.
 Unused packaged food items are taken to our local food bank.

-- We reduce the amount of energy that we use on site by using the heat created by the rocket stove to heat kettles of water at the same time as it is heating shower water.
+- The amount of energy that we use on site is reduced by using the heat created by the rocket stove to heat kettles of water at the same time as it is heating shower water.
 Also, by dimming solar lighting and using timer switches to regulate the times that lighting can be switched on.

 - We reduce the amount of paper that we use by concentrating bookings through our online system.
 We use recycled paper for admin and for media printing.

-- We use paper packaging that can be recycled for our food parcels and our alpaca products.
+- Paper packaging is used for our food parcels and our alpaca products.

 - Recycled toilet paper is provided in the compost loos